 - Other helpful tips: If you want your frozen aromatics to last longer than 3 months, you can try blanching them for a few seconds and then dipping them straight into ice cold water immediately afterwards.
 Then pop them in the freezer in a freezer bag or container and store up to 6 months.

 - My preferred method is to use ice cube trays and completely immerse the leaves in water and then freeze as they pop right out into pre-measured water soluble containers.
 These store for a year (or perhaps longer).

-Another long term approach to preservation is to steep the plants.
-After harvesting and cleaning, follow the next steps:
+Another long term approach to preservation is to steep the plants, or infuse them in olive oil.
+For steeping, after harvesting and cleaning, follow the next steps:

 - Picked and clean your selected varieties.